Post-Rehab Protocols: Spine

 - Explore a variety of exercises that go beyond the Pilates repertoire, and push the envelope in terms of restoring optimal function and movement

-This workshop is part of a series of post-rehab protocol workshops for the spine, hip and knee and shoulder complex.
+This course is part of a series of post-rehab protocol courses for the spine, hip and knee and shoulder complex.
 The curriculum includes functional anatomy, assessment, critical reflection, and a step-by-step program design with innovative exercises using mat, small props and Pilates machines.
 The series is key for any teacher searching for new ways to observe movement patterns and offer targeted exercises.
-The three workshops in the series can be taken individually or in any sequence.
+The three courses in the series can be taken individually or in any sequence.

 Questions: [email protected]

 Related Specialist programs

 - Cervical Spine Mechanics and Protocols

 - Sacroiliac Joint: The Critical, Functional Link

 Check our schedule for the course that suits your goals and your lifestyle.
 Register TODAY!

 Use the Locations filter to search for events offered at your preferred location.

 Use the Sign Up button or the contact info listed in the description to reserve your spot.